-- 1. In disconnected mode, where the finished adapter will run on an inventory beacon: - a) Select the Business Importer tab in the user interface for the inventory beacon. - b) Optionally, if you think that new templates and reference files may be available since you started the inventory beacon user interface (UI), you may click Download Configuration.
+- 1. On the inventory beacon:

+- a.
+Select the Business Importer tab.

+- b.
+Optionally, if you think that new templates and reference files may be available since you started the inventory beacon user interface (UI), you may click Download Configuration.

 As the configuration files don't change often, and are checked for currency each time that you start the inventory beacon UI, this is necessary only in special circumstances.